MSD Animal Health Modern Slavery Statement 2025

 Assessing Effectiveness

-During 2023, we reviewed the following key performance indicators to help us assess the effectiveness of our efforts in addressing the risk of modern slavery in our own operation and supply chain.
+During 2025, we reviewed the following key performance indicators to help us assess the effectiveness of our efforts in addressing the risk of modern slavery in our own operations and supply chain.
 We use these measures to monitor our performance and identify opportunities to help improve our programmes.

 • Number of reported concerns/complaints related to modern slavery.